GibsonAnalytics/CleaningDataCourseProject/CodeBook.md

-The summerized data below is the mean of all the data collected by a subject doing a particular activity.
-Two sensoring signals were measured using an accelerometer and gyroscope.
+The summerized data below is the average of all the data collected by a subject doing a particular activity.
+One row for each participant doing one activity.
+There were 30 participants doing 6 activities therefore 180 rows.
+The additional 79 columns beyond subject and activity are the average measurements calculated during the study.

 These signals were used to estimate variables of the feature vector for each
 pattern: